deepomicslab/PhageScope/Tutorial/DB_docs/Database_download.md

 + ``GOV2 Phage Antimicrobial Resistance Gene Meta Data``: The metadata for the 1 antimicrobial resistance genes from GOV2.

 #### Transmembrane protein meta data download
-+ ``All Phage Transmembrane Protein Meta Data``: The metadata for all the 4,020,770 transmembrane proteins.
+The metadata for all the 4,020,770 transmembrane proteins.
 Each row gives the information for a transmembrane protein; The columns give information about the phage ID (Phage\_ID), protein ID (Protein\_ID), protein length (Length), the number of predicted transmembrane helices (PredictedTMHsNumber), the expected number of amino acids intransmembrane helices (ExpnumberofAAsinTMHs), the expected number of amino acids in transmembrane helices in the first 60 amino acids of the protein (Expnumberfirst60AAs), the total probability that the N-term is on the cytoplasmic side of the membrane (TotalprobofNin), a warning that is produced when "Exp number, first 60 AAs" is larger than 10 (POSSIBLENterm), Insidesource, Insidestart, Insideend, TMhelixsource, TMhelixstart, TMhelixend, Outsidesource, Outsidestart, Outsideend, and the phage source dataset (Phage\_source).
 + ``RefSeq Phage Transmembrane Protein Meta Data``: The metadata for the 43,567 transmembrane proteins from RefSeq.
 + ``Genbank Phage Transmembrane Protein Meta Data``: The metadata for the 20,549 transmembrane proteins from Genbank.
 + ``EMBL Phage Transmembrane Protein Meta Data``: The metadata for the 1,023 transmembrane proteins from EMBL.